KarissaLowe/KarissaLowe.github.io/_posts/2023-05-21-Staff-Profile-App.md

-## Embracing Inclusivity: Power App for Employee Intros, Pronouns, and Name Pronunciation
+## Embracing Inclusivity: Microsoft Power App for Employee Introductions, Pronouns, and Name Pronunciation

 ### App Introduction
 Even three years after switching to a hybrid work environment, we are still finding innovative ways to foster connections and promote a sense of belonging.